matthew-gill/ObjectOrientedDocker/README.md

 # ObjectOrientedDocker 🐳
 Create Dockerfiles using PHP including Multistage.
-Allows for inheritance between other dockerfiles.
+Supports inheritance and composition too.

+See the examples folder for ideas!

 # Use it
 ```